 - Provide students and the school dean with a course outline and/or syllabus for each course assigned.
 Students should receive the course syllabus on the first class meeting and the school dean should receive the course syllabus no later than the end of the second week of classes for the respective semester.
 Each syllabus should follow the format provided in the Faculty Handbook.
 Integrate activities to enable students to achieve program competencies and 21st century skills.
-Faculty are required to have syllabi submitted to deans and posted to Blackboard by 8:00 a.m. the first day of the course.
+Faculty are required to have syllabi submitted to deans and posted to Canvas by 8:00 a.m. the first day of the course.

 - Maintain a current competence in the particular discipline or teaching field of specialization.

 - Stimulate learning by working closely with students in the classrooms, laboratories, individual conferences, and related activities to help them develop their individual interests to the fullest capacity.